BigPackie/assignment-gis/README.md

 ## Backend

 Within *map.js* is all the logic for handling requests from clients.
 The REST api is using *express framework's router* module.
 There is a *db.js* file for creating the connection to our database and  *queryBuilder.js* for creating all queries.
 Results from the database are parsed using *postgistogeojson.js*, that transforms them to a geoJSON  *featureCollection*  format.

 For getting user's position web browser's *geolocation API* is used.
 For it to work, user must **enable location** access.

+**REST services**:

+There are several REST services within map.js and their names are self-explanatory:
+- /getRestaurantsByCity
+- /getRestaurantsByPoint
+- /getPumps
+- /getNatureByPoint
+- /getAllRestaurants

 ## Database

+I am using `PostgreSQL` with `postgis`  and `unaccent` extensions.
+Geo data are from OpenStreetMaps.
+For importing I am using `osm2pgsql`.

+*ST_AsGeoJSON()* function is used for returning geospatial data in geoJSON format.

+**Import command**: ``osm2pgsql -l -G -U postgres -H localhost -d pdtdb map.osm``